Winter Hiking Gear and Clothes Guide

 Warm Socks

-Wool socks are key for winter hiking because they offer excellent insulation, moisture-wicking properties, and natural warmth, ensuring dry and comfortable feet in cold weather conditions.
-Always pack an extra pair with you just in case the socks you’re wearing get wet!
+Wool socks are essential for winter hiking because they offer excellent insulation, moisture-wicking properties, and warmth, helping keep your feet dry and comfortable in cold weather conditions.
+I recommend always packing an extra pair of socks with you just in case the socks you’re wearing get wet!
 Trust me, you’ll be thankful you have an extra pair when the time comes.
 My favorite wool socks are the Darn Tough Hiker Micro Crew Cushion Socks (Women’s / Men’s).
 Another option you might want to consider if you are going to be in very wet conditions are Sealskinz Waterproof Socks.

 Gloves